obitouka/InstagramPrivSniffer/README.md

 ## USAGE :
 ### View available commands to fetch data
 > [!TIP]
-> Navigate to the `InstagramPrivSniffer` root folder in a terminal and run:
+> Navigate to the `InstagramPrivSniffer` root folder in a command line and run:
 > ```bash
 > python main.py -h
 > ```